 How Can We Freshen Up a Space?

 If you want to freshen up the inside air of your home, Briotech sprays are wonderful for removing odors.
 You can also make a natural potpourri and set it on the stove using 4 cups water, 5 cloves, 1/4 cup shredded ginger, 5 cinnamon sticks, 3 small rosemary branches, and orange peels from 2 or 3 orange peels.
 Simmer on low throughout the day.
 Refrigerate and reuse for a week adding more water as needed.
 Compost afterward.
 Floral waters (hydrosols) can also be used to spray rooms and linens.

 Pay Attention – If Your Home Has An Odor That Is Persistent – Don’t Try to Cover It Up!

-A persistent odor indoors is what drives many people to use plug in units that spew out toxic fragrances.
+A persistent odor indoors is what drives many people to use plug-in units that spew out toxic fragrances.
 Instead of getting to the bottom of the odor problem, they try to cover it up.

 I advise against this.
 If you are smelling something rotten, investigate.
 If you are smelling something musty and moldy, investigate.
 It could be a leak that has gone unchecked or a sewage backup.
-It could be that someone left food somewhere in the couch, lol.
+It could be that someone left food somewhere inside the couch, lol.
 You get my point.

 People also like covering up smells from food as they cook.
 A better option would be to use the kitchen range hood and an air purifier that has VOC filtering capabilities.
-Check out IQ Air, Intellipure and Air Doctor
+Check out IQ Air, Intellipure, and Air Doctor

 I hope you found this post helpful.